fzampirolli/mctest/README.md

 14) Write a complete tutorial to install and use MCTest.

 ---
-### I would like to collaborate with experts to write articles
+### I would like to collaborate with experts to write articles or technical reports
 A maximum of 5 authors per article; Authors' order proportional to the number of pages written; I already have data/implementations for some topics:

 1) Security in exams using QRcode;